albar965/littlenavmap-manual/en/INTRO.md

 Do not extract the archive into the folder `c:\Program Files\` or `c:\Program Files (x86)\` since this requires administrative privileges for some Windows versions.
 Since Windows keeps control of these folders other problems might occur like replaced or deleted files.

 Extract the Zip archive into a folder like `c:\Little Navmap`.
 Then start the program by double-clicking `littlenavmap.exe`.
-See [First Start](#first-start) for more information on the first start after installation.
+See [First Start](INTRO.md#first-start) for more information on the first start after installation.

+I recommend to delete all files of `Little Navmap` before installing a new version.
+All these files can be deleted since all settings are stored in separate directories.
+See [Files](APPENDIX.md#files) for more information.

-_Little Navmap_ is a 32-bit application and was tested with Windows XP, Windows 7, Windows 8 and Windows 10 (32-bit & 64-bit).
+_Little Navmap_ is a 32-bit application and was tested with Windows 7, Windows 8 and Windows 10 (32-bit & 64-bit).

 ### Quick Overview {#quick-overview}